quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

 > Many of us suspect that all of this—all the worlds, stars, galaxies, and clusters in our observable Universe—is but one tiny bubble in an infinite ocean of other Universes: a multiverse.

 While the multiverse has support from a number of prominent scientists, its existence is controversial.
-There is no evidence—direct or otherwise—to suggest that the Multiverse is real.
+There is no evidence—direct or otherwise—to suggest that the multiverse is real.
 Reasonable scientists [often disagree][17] on whether it exists, or whether we can even know it exists.
-This is not a ["Flat Earthers vs. reality" type of debate][18], and it's a bit disingenuous to put that out there without mentioning the controversy especially considering the terms of rejecting ideas that fail the test of expirmental observation Tyson required us to accept at the start of the episode.
+This is not a ["Flat Earthers vs. reality" type of debate][18], and it's a bit disingenuous to put that out there without mentioning the controversy especially considering the terms of rejecting ideas that fail the test of experimental observation Tyson required us to accept at the start of the episode.

 ### The Early Modern Period